 Please take the management of your project and the completion of the Project Management forms seriously.
 Be honest with yourself and with us.
 Don’t tell us what you think we want to hear.
 By all means discuss the completion of the forms with your supervisor, but you should not allow them to influence your responses unduly.

 Please do not feel that you have to wait until the next Project Management form is due before you can raise any issues that you are concerned about.
-Your supervisor is normally your first port of call, but you should feel free to discuss any matters of concern with the Part II Project Coordinator at any time.
+Your supervisor is normally your first port of call, but you should feel free to discuss any matters of concern with the Part II Project Organiser at any time.

 1. Project Management Form 1 (doc~42kb)